backstage/backstage/docs/references/glossary.md

 ## Query Translators (search plugin)

 An abstraction layer between a search engine and the [Backstage Search](#search) backend.
 Allows for translation into queries against your search engine.
-Part of [Backstage Search](#search).

-## Refresh Token
+## Refresh token

 A special token that an [OAuth](#oauth) client can use to get a new [access token](#access-token) when the latter expires.